How to find Canadian jobs for immigrants

 There are many resources to find Canadian jobs for immigrants.
 Unlike some foreign countries, you do not need a job offer to immigrate to Canada.
 There are programs available for you that allow you to apply for permanent residency in Canada without securing employment beforehand.
 For example you can apply for permanent residence if you are considered a Skilled Worker.
 See CANADA FOREIGN SKILLED WORKER IMMIGRATION PROGRAM (CFSW) and CANADA FEDERAL SKILLED TRADES CLASS (FSTC).

-Once in Canada there are plenty of job opportunities for immigrants.
+Once you are in Canada there are plenty of job opportunities for immigrants.

 Look for jobs in Canada